cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ivory uniform actual spot floor vessel monster rose yellow noise smile odor veteran human reason miss stadium phrase assault puzzle sentence approve coral apology
 ```

-those are the words you need to keep in order to recover your key.
+Tis sequence of words is a mnemonic you can use to recover your public and private keys.
+In a production setting, the mnenonic should be stored in a reliable and confidential fashion such as a key-management infrastructure.

-You can confirm that the key is added with:
+Confirm that the key is has been added:

 ```bash
 $ ./simd keys list